open-policy-agent/opa/docs/DEVELOPMENT.md

 ## Rego

 If you need to modify the Rego syntax you must update ast/rego.peg.
 Both `make build` and `make test` will re-generate the parser but if you want to test the parser generation explicitly you can run `make generate`.

+If you are modifying the Rego syntax you must commit the parser source file (ast/parser.go) that `make generate` produces when you are done.
+The generated code is kept in the repository so that commands such as `go get` work.